-- Analysis of coded-wire tagged lake trout recovered by spring gill net assessment surveys showed that lake trout catch-per-unit-effort (CPUE, corrected for number of fish stocked and a proxy for survival) was primarily affected by stocking location, genetic strain and length-at-stocking. - Lake trout CPUE was lowest from fish stocked in the Northern Refuge due to mortality from sea lamprey and commercial fishing, and highest from fish stocked at Julian's Reef (Fig. 8, left panel).
+- Analysis of coded-wire tagged lake trout recovered by spring gill net assessment surveys showed that lake trout catch-per-unit-effort (CPUE, corrected for number of fish stocked and a proxy for survival) was primarily affected by stocking location and genetic strain. - Lake trout CPUE was lowest from fish stocked in the Northern Refuge, due in part to mortality from sea lamprey and commercial fishing, and highest from fish stocked at Julian's Reef (Fig. 9, left panel).

-Fig. 8: Effect of stocking location (left) and genetic strain (right) on lake trout CPUE.
-Northern Refuge fish had low CPUE across all strains and were excluded from that panel.
+Fig. 9: Effect of stocking location (left) and genetic strain (right) on lake trout CPUE.
+Northern Refuge fish had low CPUE across all strains and were excluded from the right panel.
 Different letter codes indicate statistically significant differences (p < 0.05).

-- In stocking locations with low lake trout mortality, Lake Michigan remnant genetic strains (Lewis Lake and Green Lake) had higher CPUE than Seneca Lake strain (Fig. 8, right panel).
-Fish with greater body length also enjoyed a modest increase in survival at these locations. - High CPUE of lake trout stocked in southern Lake Michigan may have contributed to increased recoveries of wild lake trout recently reported from that area by building spawning stock biomass.
+- In stocking locations with low lake trout mortality, Lake Michigan remnant genetic strains (Lewis Lake and Green Lake) had higher CPUE than Seneca Lake strain (Fig. 9, right panel). - High CPUE of lake trout stocked in southern Lake Michigan may have contributed to increased recoveries of wild lake trout recently reported from that area by building spawning stock biomass.